 Distance from Dallas: 360 miles, 5.5-hour drive

-You read that right—forests with an “s.”
-You’ll be rewarded for your drive here with not one, but two national forests, not to mention a variety of charmingly vintage 1930s-era cabins.
+You’ll be rewarded for your drive here with not one, but two sprawling outdoor spaces, not to mention a variety of charming, vintage 1930s-era cabins.
 Highlights include Mount Magazine, the state’s tallest mountain, which looms large over the 1.2-million-acre Ozark National Forest.
 There are also great places to picnic and scout for wildlife in the considerably smaller 22,600-acre St. Francis National Forest.
-If you’ve got the need for speed (or really bumpy rides), the stretch offers more than 1,000 miles of designated off-road trails.
+If you’ve got the need for speed (or really bumpy rides), the stretch offers more than 1,000 miles of designated off-road trails, too.

 Distance from Dallas: 520 miles, 7.5-hour drive